sravya1115/Salary_Dashboard/README.md

-# Salary_Dashboard
+# 💼 Excel Salary Dashboard for Data Analysis

+## 🎯  Project Objective

-An interactive Excel dashboard for visualizing and analyzing salary data.
-Includes dynamic filters, charts, and key metrics to explore salary trends across roles, departments, and experience levels.
+To design an interactive Excel dashboard that enables effective visualization and analysis of salary data across departments, roles, and experience levels—helping users make data-driven decisions related to compensation trends.